Jessica Zibung – Co-project Manager & Managing Editor

 Ant is a student of the Associate Degree in Professional Writing and Editing at RMIT University.
 She is passionate about all things editing, and in addition to her studies is a contributing editor for live art publication, Maggie Journal.
 Coming from a background in social work, she is also passionate about social justice, particularly women’s issues, and would ultimately like to combine her career in editing with her skills in social work.

-Jane Sprague – Co-submissions manager & Editing Team
+Jane Sprague – Submissions team & Editing Team

 Jane is currently in the process of a career change into the big bright world of writing/editing/publishing–and all that these entail.
 She worked for too long as a PA for a bank which she found very soul sapping, so she is clawing her way back into the light and getting her creative juices to flow from the small trickle they had been reduced to.
 Jane is currently halfway through the Associate Degree in Professional Writing and Editing at RMIT and is learning as she goes.
 She currently works as part of the editorial team for Maggie (an online journal of live art) that her fellow uni mate launched in December 2014.
 She once had a poem published in an anthology in 2005 because her mum secretly entered it into some competition.
 Jane feels she has now ended up following this path because mothers really do know best!
 She hopes to find full-time employment in the industry after completing her degree.